jaimedantas/fiiz-tax/README.md

-# FIIZ TAX - Frontend
+# FIIZ TAX - Website

 FIIX TAX is an online tool for calculating all taxes and fees related to stock market transactions.